 You’ve finally carved away precious square footage to make room for that most sacred of household additions: the home bar.
 But turning out top-notch drinks while in your slippers takes more than good intentions.
 There are bottles to buy, tools to agonize over and techniques to master.
 Follow us as we help you navigate your home bar basics.

 Free pour or be sure?
 Pros in the know will tell you that when it comes to measuring, you can’t just wing it.
 Enter the jigger, a simple little bar tool with a huge job.
-Doling out the exact amount of spirits, syrups, juices and modifiers results in a perfectly proportionate Negroni and a Daiquiri that’s beautifully balanced between the sweet and the tart.
+Doling out the exact amount of spirits, syrups, juices and modifiers results in a perfectly proportionate Negroni and a Daiquiri that strikes the right balance between sweet and tart.

 As with so much of booze history, the origins of the jigger are, well, imprecise.
 Some say it was named for the jiggermast, the lowest sail on a ship’s fourth mast.
 (Remember: British sailors were adamant about getting their daily ration of rum or gin.)
 Others claim that it’s a made-up nonsense term like “thingamajig.”

 We do know this: In the early 19th century, the jigger came to be known as a portion of hooch approximately two-and-a-half ounces.
 But the double-ended version we see today, which consists of two unequally sized conical vessels, was patented in Chicago in 1893 by inventor Cornelius Dungan.

 Until Prohibition, the jigger was usually two U.S. fluid ounces, a bit more generous than today’s standard size of one-and-a-half U.S. fluid ounces, yet further proof that Prohibition ruined everything.
 But today you’ll find double-ended hourglass-shaped jiggers that hold one and two ounces, one-and-a-half and three-quarters ounces, and several other combinations.